StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 Writing values to memory uses the format `w/<size> <address> <write value>`.
 For instance, the command `w/1 0x200419E 20` will set the player's HP to 20.
 Like the address, the write value can be either decimal or hex.
 There is also a `w/r` command to write a value to a register instead of memory.

 #### Breakpoints
-Similar to debuggers in higher-level languages, a breakpoint pauses program execution if a specific line of code is reached.
+Similar to debuggers in higher-level languages, a __breakpoint__ pauses program execution if a specific line of code is reached.
 This has several uses, like figuring out whether a line of code is reached when performing an action in-game, or stopping program execution at a specific function to debug it.

 A breakpoint can be set using the `b` (`break`) command, with the format `b <address>`.
-As a demonstration, set a breakpoint at the beginning of the function `FUN_08044b28` using `b 0x08044b28`.
+As a demonstration, set a breakpoint at the beginning of the function `FUN_08044b28` using `b 0x8044B28`.
 This will pause game execution, so unpause the game with the `c` command.
 >![](/assets/img/reverse-engineering/debugger-add-breakpoint.png)<br>
 >Adding a breakpoint